 The hardest part about reaching goals is trying to reach them alone.
 Here at MSA, we’re all about teamwork: we give you access to financial professionals who focus on reducing your financial stress, so you can overcome challenges and accomplish your objectives.

 Paying the minimum amount required on your bills can be a necessary step if you’re working through a hardship or you have an emergency expense arise, but always paying the minimum (and never more than the minimum) can keep you in a downward spiral of debt, especially if it’s on a credit card you continue to use.
 If you’re having trouble paying more than the minimum, your Money Coach can help you rearrange your budget to prioritize debt payments.

 Usually, New Year’s Eve includes reflecting on the past year and planning for the next one, but jumping several years into the future is equally important.
 Whether you’ve got a couple of years or a couple of decades to go, it’s never too late or too early to start thinking about retirement.
 Even saving a few dollars a month is better than nothing.
 The main goal is to get started!

-Many people avoid making a financial plan because they don’t know where to start, or they think it’ll be hard.
+Many people avoid making a plan for their finances because they don’t know where to start, or they think it’ll be hard.
 Good news!
 With a trusty Money Coach to walk you through the process, a budget can become your best friend.
-Take it from one of your peers: “[My Money Coach] has changed my view of a budget.
-It’s not a painful drudgery, but a key to less stress and a happy life.”
-An easy way to get started is by jotting down what you spend and earn this next month, so you get an idea of how you use your money.
+One way to get started is by jotting down what you spend and earn this next month, so you can get an idea of how you use your money.

 Saving money is a common and powerful goal, but going about it the wrong way can hinder your chances of success.
-Keeping your savings in your checking account makes it harder to track how much you’ve saved, and the easy access will tempt you to spend it all.
-Maintaining separate accounts for your savings goals will ensure that money is available when you need it most.
+Keeping your savings in your checking account may make it harder to track how much you’ve saved, and the easy access can tempt you to spend it on something other than your original goal.
+Maintaining separate accounts for your savings goals can help ensure that money is available when you need it most.